Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 Save and exit the file.

+...

-**While still in the terminal window, enter the following to configure the loopback sound device:**
+While still in the terminal window, enter the following to **configure the loopback sound device**:

 ***sudo nano /home/pi/.jackdrc***